 Molina Healthcare may also require that a Member be restricted to a single pharmacy provider when non-compliance or drug seeking behavior is suspected.
 Prior to placing the Member on pharmacy lock-in, Molina Healthcare will inform the Member and the Member's representative(s) of the intent to lock-in.
-The Member may choose which pharmacy is assigned.
-Molina Healthcare's Grievance procedure will be made available to any Member being designated for pharmacy lock-in.

-The pharmacy lock-in will be reviewed and documented and reported to HSD every quarter.
-The Member will be removed from pharmacy lock-in when Molina has determined that the compliance issue or drug seeking behavior has been resolved and that the recurrence of the problems is judged to be improbable.
-HSD will be notified of all lock-in removals at the time they occur.
+- a.
+Molina Healthcare's grievance procedure will be made available to the Member being designated for pharmacy lock-in. - b.
+The pharmacy lock-in will be reviewed and documented and reported to HSD every quarter. - c.
+The Member will be removed from pharmacy lock-in when it has determined that the compliance or drug-seeking behavior has been resolved and the recurrence of the problems is judged to be improbable. - d.
 HSD will be notified of all lock-in removals.